adjtomo/seisflows/docs/index.rst

 What is SeisFlows?
 ==================

-SeisFlows is an open source seismic inversion package that:
+SeisFlows is an open source seismic inversion package that

 - delivers a complete, customizable waveform inversion workflow